POETSII/pstack/docs/cambridge.md

 The easiest way to use `pstack` is to SSH into Coleridge (follow the instructions [here](https://github.com/POETSII/poets-cloud) to request access).

-The tools `psim` and `pcli` are available for all users on Coleridge and do not require any setup.
+The tools `psim` and `pcli` are available to all users on Coleridge and do not require any setup.
 You can get started immediately after login using the respective user guides:

 - [Using `psim`](psim.md) (standalone simulations)